Frequently asked questions

 Questions about congenital heart defects

 How many babies are born with CHD?
 Studies vary.
-The NHS Choices website puts the figure at up to 9 per 1,000 live births – or 1 in 111.
-The most widely quoted figures are 1 in 100, 1 in 125 and 1 in 133.
+The NHS puts the figure at up to 8 per 1,000 live births – or 1 in 125.
+That’s around 6,000 babies born with CHD every year in the UK.

 Is a baby with CHD really born every two hours?
 According to EUROCAT (2014) there are approximately 4,000 CHD pregnancies each year which equates to 11 cases each day – meaning roughly 1 baby every 2 hours is born with congenital heart disease.